Residential Real Estate Lawyers in St. Petersburg

-- Who is paying for the examination of the title?
+- Who is paying for the title examination?

-- If it’s new construction, what utilities have been installed?
+- If it is a new construction, have all utilities been installed?

-When you buy a home, you will at some point during the process need to get the property inspected.
-This involves hiring a residential real estate inspector to come in and do a full inspection of the property.
-This person is typically hired by the buyer to look over the home and make sure everything is in accordance with state code.
-There are typically two inspections done on a property:
+When you buy a home, you will, at some point during the process, need to get the property inspected.
+Inspections involve hiring a residential real estate inspector to come in and do a full inspection of the property.
+The inspector is typically hired by the buyer to thoroughly inspect the property to make sure everything is in accordance with state and local codes.

-Buyers Inspection– this is the inspection done by the person who is purchasing the home and is meant to ensure that the property is free of all hazards.
-The inspector you hire will take a few hours and go over everything in the home and will likely be there for a few hours.
-You can be present during this home inspection and the inspector should show you the deficiencies in the property.
-The inspector should look at both the interior and exterior of the home and alert you to potential safety issues.
-The most common things that the inspectors look for are issues related to the following:
+- Buyers inspection—This is the inspection paid for by the person who is purchasing the home.
+It is meant to ensure that the property is free of all hazards and in the condition claimed by the seller.
+The inspector you hire will likely take a few hours to go over everything in the home.
+You can be present during this home inspection, and the inspector should show you the deficiencies in the property.
+The inspector should go over both the interior and the exterior of the home and alert you to any safety issues.
+The most common things that the inspectors look for are related to the following: